OpenDriveLab/maskalign/README.md

-# maskalign
+# MaskAlign
-Official repository for paper "Stare at What You See: Masked Image Modeling without Reconstruction"
+> This is the official repository for paper "Stare at What You See: Masked Image Modeling without Reconstruction".

+Stay tuned for new details!